novoalab/m6ABasecaller/README.md

 #### a) Option 1 --  All-in-one step solution: Base-call, store modification information and map with ModPhred (recommended option)
 Here we use the tool [ModPhred](https://github.com/novoalab/modPhred) to base-call, encode m6A RNA modification and map the reads in a simple, and efficient manner, with a single command, making it very simple for the user to use alternative basecalling models.
-ModPhred performs the base-calling step using Guppy.
-The data is stored both in the FASTQ and BAM files, in the QUALITY INFORMATION. please note that with this option you are not going to save basecalled fast5 files!
+ModPhred performs the base-calling step using Guppy, and here we show how to run it with GPU.
+The data is stored both in the FASTQ and BAM files, in the QUALITY INFORMATION.
+Please note that with this option you are not going to save basecalled fast5 files!

-For this  option you need to download a singularity image with everything you need for ModPhred:
+For this  option you need to download a singularity image with everything you need for ModPhred, we suggest to download it inside modPhred folder:

 ```
+cd modPhred
 singularity pull docker://lpryszcz/modphred-3.6.1
 ```